-Going meat-free this Thanksgiving?
-Good for you!
+Whether you are going meat-free this holiday season or are vegan and looking for the best turkey substitutions, we’ve got you!
 There are a ton of benefits for doing so, not just for you, but for the turkey!
 We think we can speak for the turkey when we let out a big, “Whew!
 Thank you!”

 Let’s Get Real About the Benefits of Not Eating Turkey

-Before we get into the substitutes for turkey, we will let you know some of the benefits of not eating turkey for Thanksgiving, that may make you feel better about your decision.
+Before we get into the best substitutions for turkey, we will let you know some of the benefits of not eating turkey for Thanksgiving, that may make you feel better about your decision.

 - Turkeys are living beings and have personalities and don’t want to die for you to eat them.
 They form strong bonds with their flock, enjoy playing, and are very curious.
 Why take that away from them so that you can have a big meal with your family?!